wbolster/plyvel/README.rst

 Why does this fork exist?
 --------------------------

-The sole reason for this fork existing is to provide win32 python wheels for ease of installation.
+The sole reason for this fork existing is to provide cross platform wheels for ease of installation - Namely on Mac and Windows which do not currently have bundled leveldb libraries.
+(This repo was previously named plyvel-win32 as it was only for windows)

-In other words, I am compiling the C++ leveldb -> x86 and x86-64 binaries + doing the cython build and wheel creation so that you don't have to.
-I have no intention whatsoever of doing any development work on plyvel beyond this - please continue to use the main repository for all other purposes.
+In other words, I am compiling the C++ leveldb -> x86-64 binaries + doing the cython build and wheel creation so that you don't have to.
+I have no intention of doing any development work on plyvel beyond this - please continue to use the main repository for all other purposes.

 To install:

 .. code-block:: python

-    > py -3.7-32 -m pip install plyvel-win32
-    > py -3.7 -m pip install plyvel-win32
-    > py -3.8-32 -m pip install plyvel-win32
-    > py -3.8 -m pip install plyvel-win32
+    > py -3.9 -m pip install plyvel-wheels

 Then use like you normally use plyvel: